RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 # How to Create and Publish Your First Shop Quiz

 Follow these steps to create your first quiz with the Shop Quiz app.
+You can also follow our [introduction video tutorial](https://docs.revenuehunt.com/tutorials/getting-started/).

 <div class="videoWrapper">
 <iframe src="https://www.youtube.com/embed/UMCpGlbjrUA?si=ftq73J4rFKtW_yGr" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>